JuhyunLee0/doc-extraction-aoai/readme.md

 # Document Extraction with Azure OpenAI

 This project leverages Azure OpenAI to perform document extraction.
-The goal is to efficiently extract and process information from various document formats.
+The goal is to efficiently extract and process information from PDF document formats.

 ## Table of Contents
 - [Introduction](#introduction)